-- 1. a candidate's personal integrity as expressed through consistent behavior, values, methods, principles, expectations, and morals, as well as a commitment to live one's life faithfully among the people of God as articulated in "Vision and Expectations"; - 2. a candidate's trustworthiness as reflected in a reliable ability to respect confidentiality and to inspire confidence through care and respect for others; and - 3. a candidate's call to ministry and ministry gifts, whereby the committee can confirm to its satisfaction that a candidate possesses the preparation, commitment, character, and abilities expected of those called to rostered ministry.
+- 1. a candidate's personal integrity as expressed through consistent behavior, values, methods, principles, expectations, and morals, as well as a commitment to live one's life faithfully among the people of God; - 2 a candidate's trustworthiness as reflected in a reliable ability to respect confidentiality and to inspire confidence through care and respect for others; and - 3. a candidate's call to ministry and ministry gifts, whereby the committee can confirm to its satisfaction that a candidate possesses the preparation, commitment, character, and abilities expected of those called to rostered ministry.